Chahreddine Boukholda

-Chahreddine "Chano" Boukholda (شهر الدين بوخلدة; born 24 May 1996) is an Algerian professional footballer who plays as an attacking midfielder for MC Oran.
+Chahreddine "Chano" Boukholda (شهر الدين بوخلدة; born 24 May 1996) is a French professional footballer who plays as an attacking midfielder for MC Alger.

 Personal life

-Born in Marseille, France to an algerian parents from Oran, Boukholda holds both Algerian and French nationalities.
+Born in Marseille, France to Algerian parents from Oran, Boukholda holds both Algerian and French nationalities.

 Career

 Boukholda began playing football at SC Air Bel in Marseille.
 He is a youth product of Monaco, who moved to Lille in 2017.
 On 29 July 2019, Boukholda transferred to Belenenses SAD.
 Boukholda made his professional debut with Belenenses SAD in a 3-2 Primeira Liga loss to S.L.
 Benfica on 31 January 2020.
 In June 2023, he joined newly promoted Bulgarian club Etar Veliko Tarnovo.

+On 16 July 2024, he joined Algerian club MC Oran.

+On 3 January 2026, he joined MC Alger.